Writer/Surfer

 Cons: Bit of a break-in period, limited structure out of the box

-Sizing Recommendation: Size up to nearest size for half sizes
+Sizing Recommendation: Size up to the nearest size for half-sizes

-Rainbow has been crafting timeless, quality sandals since 1974 and were the first company to build a rugged sandal meant to meet the demands of surfers.
-Rainbow’s flagship Single Arch sandal continues to be the benchmark for other premium leather sandals, but for those looking for a more plush and supportive upgrade with the look and durability Rainbows are known for, Rainbow’s Double Layer Classic sandal delivers.
-Featuring an additional layer of foam from the arch to the heel, the Double Layer Classic has a much spongier, bouncier feel than the Single Arch, but without sacrificing the iconic style that Rainbow is known for.
+Rainbow has been crafting timeless, quality sandals since 1974 and was the first company to build a rugged sandal meant to meet the demands of surfers.
+Rainbow’s flagship Single Arch sandal continues to be the benchmark for other premium leather sandals, but for those looking for a more plush and supportive upgrade with the look and durability Rainbows are known for, the Rainbow Double Layer with Arch Support sandal delivers.
+Featuring an additional layer of foam from the arch to the heel, the Double Layer has a much spongier, bouncier feel than the Single Layer, below, without sacrificing that iconic Rainbow style.

 Check Price on Amazon